 PyData Berlin 2017

-The PyData Berlin conference took place in the first weekend July, at the HTW.
-Full 3 days of many interesting subjects including Natural Language Processing, Machine Learning, Data Visualization, etc. I was happy to have my talk proposal accepted, and had the opportunity to present work done during my PhD on Semantic Relationship extraction.
+The PyData Berlin conference took place at the first weekend of July, at the HTW.
+Full 3 days of many interesting subjects including Natural Language Processing, Machine Learning, Data Visualisation, etc. I was happy to have my talk proposal accepted and had the opportunity to present work done during my PhD on Semantic Relationship extraction.

 Evaluating Topic Models